park-jungin/jipark.github.io/content/publication/cvpr2023-2/index.md

 publication: In *IEEE/CVF Conference on Computer Vision and Pattern Recognition*
 publication_short: In *CVPR 2023*

-abstract: In this paper, we efficiently transfer the surpassing representation power of the vision foundation model, such as ViT, for video understanding with only a few trainable parameters.
-Previous adaptation methods have simultaneously considered spatial and temporal modeling with a unified learnable module but still suffered from fully leveraging the representative capabilities of ViT.
-In this work, we argue that the popular dual-path (two-stream) architecture in video models can mitigate this problem.
-To this end, we propose a novel DualPath adaptation separated into spatial and temporal adaptation paths, where a lightweight bottleneck adapter is employed in each transformer block.
-Especially for temporal dynamic modeling, we incorporate consecutive frames into a grid-like frameset to precisely imitate vision transformers' capability that extrapolates relationships between tokens.
-   In addition, we extensively investigate the multiple baselines from a unified perspective in video understanding and compare them with DualPath.
-Experimental results on four action recognition benchmarks prove that pretrained image transformers with DualPath can be effectively generalized beyond the data domain.
+abstract: In this paper, we efficiently transfer the surpassing representation power of the vision foundation models, such as ViT and Swin, for video understanding with only a few trainable parameters.
+Previous adaptation methods have simultaneously considered spatial and temporal modeling with a unified learnable module but still suffered from fully leveraging nthe representative capabilities of image transformers.
+We argue that the popular dual-path (two-stream) architecture in video models can mitigate this problem.
+We propose a novel DUALPATH adaptation separated into spatial and temporal adaptation paths, where a lightweight bottleneck adapter is employed in each transformer block.
+Especially for temporal dynamic modeling, we incorporate consecutive frames into a grid-like frameset to precisely imitate vision transformers’ capability that extrapolates relationships between tokens.
+In addition, we extensively investigate the multiple baselines from a unified perspective in video understanding and compare them with DUALPATH.
+Experimental results on four action recognition benchmarks prove that pretrained image transformers with DUALPATH can be effectively generalized beyond the data domain.
-   The code is available at <https://anonymous.4open.science/r/DualPath-2D3F/>.

 # Summary.
 An optional shortened abstract.
 summary: IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) 2023